andyvanee/Library_Services/README.md

 Library_Services
 ================

-Some workflows making Finder, Terminal and text handling better on OSX
+Some workflows making Finder, Terminal and text handling better on OSX.

+Enable these by copying them to ~/Library/Services and restart the related apps.
+Enable/Disable them or create keyboard shortcuts for them in `System Preferences > Keyboard > Keyboard Shortcuts > Services`.

 ### Copy Path To Clipboard.workflow